Acupuncturist – Sandy Steele

 Sandy’s other area of special interest is in treating mental / emotional issues.
 She draws on her training in Vipassana meditation to help patients experiencing anxiety

 In 2015, Sandy opened Bonn Square Therapy Room (BSTR) to bring together a talented group of therapists in central Oxford.
-BSTR is proud to offer an excellent standard of osteopathy, massage and Cognitive Behavioural Therapy.
+BSTR is proud to offer an excellent standard of osteopathy, massage and Feldenkrais Method.
 Outside of work, Sandy loves to get out walking or cycling in the hills with her partner and her dog.
 As a member of the British Acupuncture Council, Sandy adheres to strict codes of hygiene and ethics, and has full professional indemnity insurance.